 Survivor-Centred Justice for Gender-Based Violence in Complex Situations

-The report is informed by country case studies in Afghanistan, Honduras, Papua New Guinea, the Philippines, South Sudan, and Tunisia, to provide different perspectives of complexity in accessing justice and an analysis of diverse justice mechanisms dealing with GBV in situations of conflict, organized crime, climate disasters, and health pandemics, often intersecting with contexts of legal pluralism and political transition.
+The report is informed by country case studies in Afghanistan, Honduras, Papua New Guinea, the Philippines, South Sudan, and Tunisia, to provide different perspectives of complexity in accessing justice and an analysis of diverse justice mechanisms dealing with GBV in situations of conflict, organized crime, climate disasters, and health emergencies, often intersecting with contexts of legal pluralism and political transition.

-Five key recommendations and action areas are identified for policymakers, justice professionals and other practitioners working to promote survivor-centred justice for GBV in complex situations.
+Five key recommendations and action areas are identified for policymakers, justice professionals and other practitioners working to promote survivor-centred justice for GBV in complex situations:

 - Develop and implement a comprehensive survivor-centred justice response to GBV that meets the needs of diverse women through an intersectional approach delivered using effective gender-responsive laws and justice institutions

 - Foster integration of services for GBV survivors in ways that enhance prevention, protection, and access to redress through both formal and informal pathways to justice